Anonymous telemetry

 Sent (every 24 h):

-schema_versionโ integer, lets us evolve the format.network_hashโ HMAC-SHA256 of your swarm key.
-Same swarm โ same hash.
-Cannot be reversed to recover the key.telemetry_idโ HMAC-SHA256 of swarm key + your local node ID.
-Stable across restarts, lets us count distinct nodes without learning your libp2p peer ID.country_codeโ ISO-3166 alpha-2 (e.g.RS,DE,US).
-Derived from your public IP by your own node, never stored as a full IP server-side.version,os,archโ MeshHold version + GOOS/GOARCH.uptime_delta_sโ seconds since the previous beat the node was running.countsโ feature-usage tallies (see below).
+schema_version— integer, lets us evolve the format.network_hash— HMAC-SHA256 of your swarm key.
+Same swarm → same hash.
+Cannot be reversed to recover the key.telemetry_id— HMAC-SHA256 of swarm key + your local node ID.
+Stable across restarts, lets us count distinct nodes without learning your libp2p peer ID.country_code— ISO-3166 alpha-2 (e.g.RS,DE,US).
+Your node learns it by calling our/api/ipinfoendpoint at startup: that request necessarily exposes your IP to the server in transit (it has to, to geolocate you), but the server returns only the country code and does not log or store the IP.
+By the time the country rides the telemetry beat it is just a two-letter code — the full IP is never stored server-side.version,os,arch— MeshHold version + GOOS/GOARCH.uptime_delta_s— seconds since the previous beat the node was running.counts— feature-usage tallies (see below).

 - Vault names, chat-room names, peer names, file names, message bodies, call participants, contact lists, push tokens, or any content of any kind.